Bradley Wiggins wants to defend his Tour de France title

 But Olympic time-trial winner Wiggins, 32, also said he would support whatever team strategy was ultimately agreed.

-In July, Wiggins, supported by Froome, became the race's first British winner.
+In July, Wiggins, supported by Froome,

 "I'm probably going to try and win a second Tour de France, so I don't know, maybe we'll have two leaders," Wiggins told BBC Radio 5 live.